Homecoming at Mycenae, exodus from Crete

 These Cretan adventurers raided the Egyptian Delta region, prompting the Egyptians to send an army against them.
 After a few encounters with the Egyptian army they decided they would rather fight with the Egyptian army rather than against it, so they hired themselves out as mercenaries.

 Still other Mycenaean warriors never returned from the siege of Troy but instead sailed down the coast from Troy or laid siege to Hittite cities, contributing to the slow decline of the Hittite Empire.
-The northernmost Canaanite cities, which later constituted Phoenicia, seem to have emerged unscathed, but these Trojan warriors captured other cities along the coast, where they established the Kingdom of Hathor, which was later conquered by the Israelites under the leadership of Deborah.
+The northernmost Canaanite cities, which later constituted Phoenicia, seem to have emerged unscathed, but these Trojan warriors captured other cities along the coast where they established the Kingdom of Hathor, which was later conquered by the Israelites under the leadership of Deborah.

 The Greek Dark Age